-Our Texas Food Handlers Certification course is approved under License #51 and your certificate will be recognized statewide by any local health department in Texas.
+Our Texas Food Handler Card Certification course is approved under License #51 and your certificate will be recognized statewide by any local health department in Texas.

-The Texas Food Handlers Certification is an accreditation approved by the Texas Department of State Health Services and issued upon successful completion of a food safety course and final exam.
+The Texas Food Handler Card Certification is an accreditation approved by the Texas Department of State Health Services and issued upon successful completion of a food safety course and final exam.